 Schifferstadt, Germany, leads a €44 million geothermal project (AGENS) using innovative drilling techniques.
 The project aims to maximize energy, minimize seismic risk, and potentially extract lithium, establishing Schifferstadt as a model for sustainable development.

-Schifferstadt is not just a participant in the energy transition; it's a leader.
-The AGENS project, with its significant funding and innovative approach, showcases the potential of deep geothermal energy.
-The town's commitment to both geothermal energy and potential lithium extraction positions it as a model for sustainable development in Germany and beyond.
-The future looks bright for Schifferstadt, powered by its groundbreaking geothermal endeavors.
+Schifferstadt isn't just participating in the energy transition; it's actively shaping it.
+The AGENS project, with its massive funding and innovative approach, shows the real potential of deep geothermal energy.
+The town’s commitment to geothermal energy and the possibility of lithium extraction positions it as a true leader in sustainable development.
+It's inspiring, really.
+The future looks bright for this small town, powered by its groundbreaking work.

 FAQ